 That comment reflects the attitude about girls which shines through in all of the Wimpy Kid books.
 Specifically: Girl stuff is gross, girls themselves are alien creatures and in order to preserve your masculinity you must stay the hell away from any of it.

-Though not marketed specifically ‘for children’, this story is a young adult novel.
+Though not marketed specifically ‘for children’, this story is a young adult novel by any common definition.

 Perhaps other cultures are more comfortable with stories about menstruation.
 There is Through The Red Door by Inger Edelfeldt, for example, which hasn’t been translated into English.